Mirim Lee

 Mirim Lee (born 25 October 1990), also known as Lee Mi-rim, is a South Korean professional golfer.

 Lee turned professional in 2009.
-She has played on the LPGA of Korea Tour since 2010 and has won three events on that tour.
+She played on the LPGA of Korea Tour since 2010 and won three events on that tour.
 She began playing on the U.S.-based LPGA Tour in 2014 and has won four tournaments, including one major, the 2020 ANA Inspiration.
 In the first round of the 2016 Women's British Open, Lee tied the low-round record in a Women's British Open of 62.